 is another option.
 Depths of this site range from 10 to 35 feet and will provide snorkelers with glimpses of coral pillars, brain coral, southern sting rays, sea whips, and sea fans.

-A third location to consider is Sandy Cay.
+A third site to consider is Sandy Cay.
 Both snorkelers and divers love this site, which ranges from five to 30 feet deep and features a nice array of local marine life.
 This area is known for being home to the largest collection of elkhorn coral in one single area, and you'll also catch glimpses of eagle rays, loggerhead turtles, damselfish, butterfly fish, angelfish, and peacock fish among others.
 The coral reef is on the seaward side of Sandy Cay, making it a part of the Pelican Cays Land and Sea Park.

 |0.7 mi.
 North-Northeast of Central Marsh Harbour||Great Abaco|